 To keep your filaments in optimal condition store them:

-- in a re-sealable bag with the silica gel desiccant provided
+- in a sealed bag with silica gel

 - out of direct sunlight

-- in a dry (low humidity) and cool location; optimal storage temperature for PLA is between -20 °C to +30 °C.
+- in a dry (low humidity) and cool location; optimal storage temperature is below +30 °C.

 Incorrectly stored materials collect dust and absorb moisture.
-This leads to extrusion problems and loss of print quality.
+This may lead to extrusion problems and loss of print quality.
 In addition, moisture absorption can cause popping sounds while printing.

 To check the quality of PLA, try to snap the filament.
 If the PLA filament snaps easily, it is too brittle for use and should be replaced.